-Since the Canonical Extension Lemma is canonical, it can be used to produce real-symmetric holomorphic motions out of real-symmetric holomorphic motions (see Remark 2.2 of [ALM]).
+The Canonical Extension Lemma implies that a real-symmetric holomorphic motion over $B_r$ extends to a real-symmetric holomorphic motion over $B{r/3}$ (see Remark 2.2 of [ALM]).
 On the other hand, the Extension Lemma adds ambiguity on the procedure, since the extension is not unique.
 In particular, this could lead to loss of symmetry.
 In order to avoid this problem, we will choose a little bit more carefully our extensions.
 The relevant result is then the following: